Tips for Taking Kids to Disney World

 In this area of planning, your individual instincts and gut feeling should trump all else.
 If you want to wait until the kids are old enough to walk, wait.
 If you want to take them as soon as it’s safe (experts advise that you limit a newborn’s exposure to large groups of people so that they don’t get sick, so they’re the only group we’d rule out definitively as being “not” the right age), more power to you.
 You know what you want more than I know what you want.

 Since this section is more or less, “when to go to Disney World with kids,” we’ll lump time of year in here too.
-If possible, don’t go when school is out of session (especially if your kids aren’t yet in school).
-We’re not suggesting that you should pull them out of school, but keep in mind that school holidays are the busiest times to go.
+If possible, don’t go when school is out of session–especially if your kids aren’t yet in school.
+There are actually two reasons for this, the first of which should be pretty obvious and intuitive.

 Where to Stay